What is an LLC

 LLC vs. S Corporation

-S Corporations are NOT business entities.
+S corporations are NOT business entities.
 They're a tax classification designed to reduce the taxes corporations have to pay without losing their corporate status.

 LLC vs. Sole Proprietorship